Skip to content

 AI writes generic code.
 It follows "best practices," not your practices.

 specyou fixes that.
-Document your taste once.
-Claude Code reads it on every prompt.
+Document your preferences in markdown.
+Claude Code reads them on every prompt.

 Without specyou: